mvinis/mvinis/README.md

     <br>

   - **Front-end Development (Nov/2023 - Nov/2024)**
-    - Developed user interfaces using React and Material UI
+    - Developed user interfaces using React, Typescript and Material UI
     - Participated in UI prototyping and screen design workflows using Figma.
     - Implemented API integrations with backend services
     - Performed API testing and validation using Postman